"Blizzard of the century" kills dozens but conditions expected to improve

 "Certainly, it is the blizzard of the century," Hochul told reporters Monday, adding it was "way too early to say this is at its completion."

-Hochul said some western New York towns got walloped with "30 to 40 inches of snow overnight" into Monday.
+Hochul said some western New York towns got walloped with "30 to 40 inches of snow overnight" into Monday, and the National Weather Service said up to 9 more inches could fall in some areas through Tuesday.

-This video tweeted byl Jeremy Senko (@Jbirdy25)from Buffalo probably said it all:

 Later Monday, Hochul spoke with President Biden, who offered "the full force of the federal government" to support New York state and said he and First Lady Jill Biden were praying for those who lost loved ones in the storm, according to a White House statement.